 We have also architected and written code that computes pairwise BLAST match strength between all genes in a pair of genomes, and stores strong matches in VirtualPlant's database.
 This code runs on the cluster.
 We will integrate these matches with orthologs among the same set of species, as determined by OrthologID.
 These steps are preparing us for full multi-species support in VirtualPlant.

+Supplement Year 6: Semi-Automated process of creating a species database:

+In order to facilitate creation of new species databases we decided to define two types of files VPObjects and VPConnections.
+We have developed software that will take these two files and create the VirtualPlant database for the species and prepare its corresponding files for use by VirtualPlant tools such as BioMaps and Sungear.
+VPObjects defines different elements, such as Genes and GeneOntology terms, with their attributes.
+VPObjects is a tab-delimited text file where the first column defines the CLASS, for example Gene, GeneOntology, followed by some unique identifier, such as the AGI locus ID from TAIR for Arabidopsis.
+The following columns can be different attributes and the type of attribute is defined by the column header.
+See table below.